Data fetching with React offers a wide selection of tools to do the job, from simple promises, to more sophisticated

 },

-const githubRepos: GitHubReposApiResponse[] = await response.json()
+const githubRepos: GitHubReposApiResponse[] = await response.json();

-mappedGitHubRepos = mapRepos(githubRepos)
+mappedGitHubRepos = mapRepos(githubRepos);

 } catch (error: any) {